Grayy12/EXT/readme.md

 local ConnectionHandlerModule = loadstring(game:HttpGet("https://raw.githubusercontent.com/Grayy12/EXT/main/connections.lua", true))()

--- Create a new instance of the ConnectionHandler with a unique identifier -- Ensure the identifier is unique per script if you only want to handle connections for this specific script local connectionManager = ConnectionHandlerModule.new('UniqueIdentifier')
+-- Create a new instance of the ConnectionHandler with a unique identifier -- Ensure the identifier is unique per script if you only want to handle connections for this specific script (required) local connectionManager = ConnectionHandlerModule.new('UniqueIdentifier')

 -- Create a new connection